Userspace utilities to manage btrfs filesystems. License: GPLv2.

-This repository hosts following utilities:
+This repository hosts following utilities and also documentation:

 The major version releases are time-based and follow the cycle of the linux kernel releases.
 The cycle usually takes 2 months.
 A minor version releases may happen in the meantime if there are bug fixes or minor useful improvements queued.

 The release tags are signed with a GPG key ID

 F2B4 1200 C54E FB30 380C 1756 C565 D5F9 D76D 583B, release tarballs are hosted at kernel.org.
 See file CHANGES or changelogs on RTD.

 There are several ways, each has its own specifics and audience that can give feedback or work on a fix.
 The following list is sorted in the order of preference:

 The development takes place in the mailing list (email@example.com) or at github (issues, pull requests).
 Changes should be split to logical parts if possible, documentation may be included in the same patch as to code or separately.